menu

 Ethnicity / Ancestry

-In the Sunnyside Southeast neighborhood in Houston, TX, residents most commonly identify their ethnicity or ancestry as Irish (0.6%).
-In addition, 17.0% of the residents of this neighborhood were born in another country.
+In the Sunnyside Southeast neighborhood in Houston, TX, residents most commonly identify their ethnicity or ancestry as Mexican (4.3%).
+In addition, 16.5% of the residents of this neighborhood were born in another country.

 Getting to Work

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Sunnyside Southeast neighborhood spend longer than one hour commuting one-way to work (31.6% of working residents), one of the longer commutes in America, which is a potential downside for residents of this neighborhood.
+The greatest number of commuters in Sunnyside Southeast neighborhood spend between 15 and 30 minutes commuting one-way to work (36.0% of working residents), which is shorter than the time spent commuting to work for most Americans.
+However, there is also a significant group of residents (27.0%) who commute over an hour in each direction.

 Real Estate includes: